LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 Download the sample dataset <font color='red'>here</font> and extract it.
 The archive will contain the bag-file and the calibration target configuration file.

 **IMAGE OF CAMERA ARRANGEMENT**<br>
 The dataset was recorded with the sensor system shown in the picture above.
-It contains four cameras which should be calibrated using the following models:<br>
+It contains four cameras which should be calibrated using the following models:

-cam0, cam1: pinhole projection / equidistant distortion<br>
+* cam0, cam1: pinhole projection / equidistant distortion
-cam2, cam3: omni projection / radial-tangential distortion<br>
+* cam2, cam3: omni projection / radial-tangential distortion

 > <font color='red'>rosrun aslam_camera_calibration calibrate</font> --models pinhole-equi pinhole-equi omni-radtan omni-radtan --topics /cam0/image_raw /cam1/image_raw /cam2/image_raw /cam3/image_raw --bag dataset_mcc.bag --target aprilgrid_6x6.yaml